 Let’s call them all MARK.

-So many people seem to like my physical appearances.
+So many people seem to like my physical appearance.
 Where the hell are they in reality?

-There are plenty fishes in the sea, but oh boy, sorting them out is terrible.
+There are plenty of fishes in the sea, but oh boy, sorting them out is terrible.

 I have a very specific point of view when it comes to love and I explained it in my Let’s talk about love article.
 I am a cynical, apathetic, stubborn woman but I’m trying to make sense of the whole dating thing.